Milos Raonic

 Raonic is frequently described as having one of the best serves among his contemporaries.
-Statistically, Raonic is one of the best servers in the Open Era, winning 91% of service games to rank third of all time.
+Statistically, Raonic is one of the best servers in the Open Era, winning 91% of service games to rank (third-most of all time).
 Aided by his serve, he plays an all-court style with an emphasis on short points.
 All his singles titles have been won on hardcourts.
 His overall winning percentage of 68% is one of the highest among currently active players.

 Early and personal life

 Raonic was born on December 27, 1990, in Titograd, SFR Yugoslavia (now Podgorica, Montenegro), and is of Serb heritage.
 Prompted by the breakup of Yugoslavia and subsequent ethnic conflict, and seeking more professional opportunities, his family moved to Canada in 1994 when he was three, settling in Brampton, Ontario.

 His parents are both engineers; his father, Dušan, holds a Ph.D. in electrical engineering, while his mother, Vesna, has degrees in mechanical and computer engineering, including a master's.
 He has two older siblings: his sister, Jelena, is eleven years older, while his brother, Momir, is nine years older.
 Raonic's uncle, Branimir Gvozdenović, is a politician in the Government of Montenegro, where he has served as Deputy Prime Minister.
 Raonic is fluent in Serbian and English.

 His first, brief introduction to tennis came at age six or seven with a week-long tennis camp at the Bramalea Tennis Club in Brampton, followed by weekly hour-long group sessions led by tennis coach Steve Gibson, who recognized his potential.
 He moved to nearby Thornhill, Ontario soon after, and one or two years passed before he asked his parents if he could play again.
 His father sought out coach Casey Curtis at the Blackmore Tennis Club in neighbouring Richmond Hill, Ontario.
 Curtis was at first reluctant to take on Raonic, but was convinced after Raonic demonstrated his commitment by working with his father and a ball machine daily for two months.
 Years later, Raonic said he chose tennis because of its "individuality and [because he] felt [he] could train more alone and on a ball machine with [his] dad".